prog4biol/pfb2019/pfb.md

 ### Functions

 Functions consist of several lines of code that do something useful and that you want to run more than once.
-You also give that function a name so you can refer to it in your code.
-This avoids copying and pasting the code to many places in your script and makes your code easier to read.
+There are built-in functions in python.
+You can also write your own.
+You also give your function a name so you can refer to it in your code.
+This avoids copying and pasting the same code to many places in your script and makes your code easier to read.

 Let's see some examples.